WaygoneWilco/jackson-eats-main/site/content/_index.md

     selection of the most popular items.
 We are working with local farmers to provide as much of our offerings as possible, so availability is dependent on our farmers and our suppliers.
-products:
+products: []
-  - image: img/illustrations-coffee.svg
-    text: We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
-  - image: /img/illustrations-coffee-gear.svg
-    text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
 values:
   heading: Our values
-  text: "Agriculture is a defining feature of human civilization, and we are
+  text: Agriculture is a defining feature of human civilization, and we are
-    working to change how it works in our local area. "
+    working to change how it works in our local area.
+This means supporting farmers to create healthier food, for the land and for people.
+And this means making it easy for people to buy and receive this food.
 ---